otterize/otterize-csi-spiffe-demo/README.md

       $(kubectl get cr -n cert-manager -ojsonpath='{.items[0].metadata.name}')
     ```

-1. Install CSI Driver SPIFFE
+1. Install the cert-manager CSI Driver SPIFFE.
+This uses the modified version of cert-manager CSI Driver SPIFFE that automatically authenticates to AWS.

     ```bash
     helm upgrade -i -n cert-manager cert-manager-csi-driver-spiffe jetstack/cert-manager-csi-driver-spiffe -f values.yaml --wait
     ```

-1. Setup AWS config
+1. We need to prepare a few bits directly on the AWS side to allow Otterize to connect from our Kubernetes cluster to AWS.
+The Terraform will setup the following:

+    * Retrieve the public key of your CA from your Kubernetes cluster and define it as a trust anchor for IAM Roles Anywhere.
+    * Setup IAM policy, role and IAM Role Anywhere policy for both the Otterize credentials and intents operator.
+    * It will deploy all of this in the `eu-west-2` AWS region (you can change it in the variables, but don't forget to do the same in later steps)

     ```bash
-    # Modify variable.tf to match your config first
     cd otterize-aws
     terraform init
     terraform apply
     cd ..
     ```

+1. Capture the Terraform Outputs for later use

 1. Setup Otterize with AWS Integration

     ```bash
     helm upgrade --install otterize otterize/otterize-kubernetes -n otterize-system --create-namespace \
-        --set global.otterizeCloud.credentials.clientId=<client-id>> \
-        --set global.otterizeCloud.credentials.clientSecret=<client-secret> \
         --set intentsOperator.operator.mode=defaultActive  \
         --set credentialsOperator.operator.repository=public.ecr.aws/e3b4k2v5 \
         --set credentialsOperator.operator.image=ekstutorial  \
         --set credentialsOperator.operator.tag=creds-operator-rolesanywhere \
         --set global.aws.enabled=true \
-        --set intentsOperator.aws.roleARN=<AWS ARN for intents operator role> \
-        --set credentialsOperator.aws.roleARN=<AWS ARN for credential operator role>
+        --set intentsOperator.aws.roleARN=<otterize-intents-operator-role-arn from Terraform output> \
+        --set credentialsOperator.aws.roleARN=<otterize-credentials-operator-role-arn from Terraform output>
     ```

-1. Run these commands to update resources necessary for the operator to function (will be part of the Helm chart)
+1. Run these commands to update resources necessary for the Otterize operator to function, this will be moved to the Helm chart soon.

     ```bash
     kubectl label mutatingwebhookconfiguration/otterize-credentials-operator-mutating-webhook-configuration app.kubernetes.io/component=credentials-operator app.kubernetes.io/part-of=otterize
     ```

-1. Give Otterize Kubernetes Service Accounts the permission to create cert-manager certificaterequests
+1. Give Otterize Kubernetes Service Accounts (intents and credentials operators) the permission to create cert-manager certificaterequests.
+This is required as the cert-manager CSI SPIFFE Driver impersonates the Kubernetes Service Account through the [CSI Token Request](https://kubernetes-csi.github.io/docs/token-requests.html)

     ```bash
     kubectl apply -f rbac.yaml
     ```

+1. To make Otterize work with the cert-manager CSI driver, we need to patch both the intents and credentials controllers of Otterize. **Make sure to add the correct values you got from your Terraform outputs into this patch file.**.
+This patch will do the following:

-1. Patch the CSI Driver SPIFFE in the intents-controller and the credentials-controller and add environment variable to set the trust anchor on the credentials operator (make sure to change the arns)
+    * Add the cert-manager CSI Driver SPIFFE to both the credentials and intents controller
+    * Set the necessary references to the AWS IAM roles & AWS IAM Anywhere Trust Anchor & profiles

     ```bash
     kubectl patch deployment credentials-operator-controller-manager -n otterize-system --patch-file credentials-operator-patch.yaml